jamilkhalaf/startup/notes.md

 Ensuring reactivity was crucial, so I spent time managing component state and setting up event handling.
 I made sure that any changes in state were immediately reflected in the UI and that the application responded smoothly to user interactions.

 As I worked through these features, I committed my changes frequently and pushed updates to my GitHub repository.
 I also documented my progress and learnings in my notes to keep track of the new concepts and techniques I implemented.
 This helped me build a strong foundation for future improvements and collaborations on the project.

+## Service

+For my website, I used Express.js as the core framework to handle the back-end functionality.
+Express provided a simple and efficient way to set up the server and manage different routes.
+I initialized the app with the necessary middleware, including the built-in JSON body parser, which allowed my application to parse incoming JSON requests easily.
+I also used the 'cookie-parser' middleware to manage cookies, specifically for tracking authentication tokens.

+Static content for the front-end was served from a 'public' directory using Express’s 'express.static' middleware.
+This made it easy to host and access HTML, CSS, and JavaScript files directly from the server.
+To manage my API endpoints, I created a separate router called 'apiRouter', which kept the route definitions organized and modular.

+For user authentication, I implemented three main endpoints: POST, PUT, and DELETE under '/api/auth'.
+The POST endpoint handled new user registration by first checking if an existing user already had the same email and then creating a new user if they didn’t exist.
+Passwords were hashed using 'bcryptjs' to ensure security, and once a user was created, an authentication cookie was set using a unique token generated with the 'uuid' library.

+The PUT endpoint managed user login by verifying the provided email and password against stored credentials.
+If the credentials matched, an authentication cookie was set; otherwise, appropriate error responses were sent.
+The DELETE endpoint cleared the authentication cookie when users logged out, removing their session information.

+A '/user/me' endpoint provided a simple way to retrieve user information based on their authentication token.
+It checked the token stored in the user's cookies and returned the associated user’s email if they were authorized.

+In addition to authentication, I implemented a leaderboard service to track the top 10 players with the fastest times.
+The POST endpoint for '/leaderboard' accepted player names and times, validating the input and adding the new score to an array.
+The array was sorted by time in ascending order, and only the top 10 scores were kept.
+A GET endpoint for '/leaderboard' allowed the front-end to retrieve and display the current leaderboard standings.

+To manage authentication cookies, I used two utility functions: 'setAuthCookie' and 'clearAuthCookie'. 'setAuthCookie' assigned a unique token to the user and set it as a secure, HTTP-only cookie. 'clearAuthCookie' removed the token from the user object and cleared the cookie from the response.

+Finally, I set the server to listen on a configurable port, defaulting to 4000 if no argument was provided.
+The Express server setup ensured efficient routing, secure authentication, and seamless front-end integration for my website.